-Removing any components such as the front seat, front dashboard, the steering wheel or parts on the front and rear window pillars\ and along the roof edge\, containing air bag parts or sensors is dangerous.
-These parts contain essential air bag parts.
+Removing any components such as the front seats (if side air bags are equipped), front dashboard, the steering wheel or parts on the front and rear window pillars and along the roof edge, containing air bag parts or sensors is dangerous.
+These parts contain essential air bag components.
 The air bag could accidentally activate and cause serious injuries.
-Always have an Authorized Mazda Dealer remove these parts. \If equipped with side or curtain air bags.
+Always have an Authorized Mazda Dealer remove these parts.